 Tasmania’s wild and beautiful Bruny Island may just be the most captivating “island… off an island… off an island” that you’ve ever visited.
-And although there are more than enough scenic spots and exciting activities to occupy an entire week here, Bruny Island is readily accessible as a quick day-trip from Hobart, making it the perfect addition to any Tasmania itinerary.
-Spend an entire day eating fresh oysters and sampling wines, hiking to towering geometric rock formations on the beach, searching for rare white wallabies, sampling local cheese and beer, looking out over the island’s narrow Neck, watching Fairy Penguins come in from the surf, and climbing to the top of Australia’s second-oldest lighthouse.
-Here’s all the photo inspiration and info that you need to enjoy a truly incredible day on magical Bruny Island.
+And although there are more than enough scenic spots and exciting activities to occupy an entire week on this Singapore-sized island, Bruny is readily accessible as a quick day-trip from Hobart, making it the perfect addition to any Tasmania itinerary.
+Spend an entire day indulging in local treats like fresh oysters and gourmet cheese, exploring the island’s many beaches and scenic viewpoints on foot, searching for rare white wallabies or watching fairy penguins come in from the surf, and climbing to the top of Australia’s second-oldest lighthouse.
+Here is all the information you need to make the most of your day on magical Bruny Island.

 Getting to Bruny Island

 Unless you are cruising over on your sailboat (in which case, please pick me up), a ferry from mainland Tasmania is the only way to reach Bruny Island for your day of adventure.
 Sealink operates a small vehicle ferry from Kettering, just 30min south of Hobart, that runs approximately every hour from 6.30 to 7pm (plus a few extra sailings during the summer months).
 As of yet, there’s no way to reserve spots in advance, so just rock up to the jetty 20min before departure and purchase your tickets from the little booth.